Evelyn Waldren: Career in California

 Waldren moved to Corvallis, Oregon, where her family lived, "to instruct students learning to fly under the GI Bill."
 After the program lost funding, she flew for US Forest Service and the California Division of Forestry as a fire spotter.
 In Enterprise, California, she operated the B & E flying service with another pilot, Helen Benna.
 After Benna left the business, Waldren became a flight instructor with Shasta Aviation at the Redding Sky Camp in Redding, California.
 After a heat wave in the summer of 1971, Waldren decided to return to the Pacific Northwest.

 Evergreen Airport

 In 1971, Waldren began working for the Mill Plain Flying Service at Evergreen Field in Washington as a flight instructor.
 She remained there until she died in 1986.
 Six months before her death, Waldren was training nearly a dozen students.
 That same year, the Federal Aviation Administration named her Instructor of the Year for the Western Region.
-By the time she passed away, Waldren had flown 23,700 hours.
+By the time she died, Waldren had flown 23,700 hours.